 - Experience with and working knowledge of digital technologies related to special collections and primary sources, and a strong understanding of digital humanities.

 - General knowledge of archival workflows for materials in all formats for both custodial and post-custodial relationships and collections.

 - Ability to work within a team environment and to promote teamwork.

 - Demonstrated initiative, flexibility, and excellent analytical, interpersonal, and communications skills.

-- Demonstrated ability to work effectively with a diverse population of faculty, staff, students, and community members, and other constituencies.
+- Demonstrated ability to work effectively within diverse populations of faculty, staff, student, and community members, and other constituencies.

-- Fluency (verbal and written) in any languages other than English.
+- Fluency (verbal and written) in more than one language other than English.

 Professional librarians at UCLA are academic appointees.
 Librarians at UCLA are represented by an exclusive bargaining agent, University Council – American Federation of Teachers (UC-AFT).
 This is a represented position.
 They are entitled to appropriate professional leave, two days per month of vacation leave, one day per month of sick leave, and all other benefits granted to non-faculty academic personnel.
 The University has an excellent retirement system and sponsors a variety of group health, dental, vision, and life insurance plans in addition to other benefits.
 Relocation assistance may be provided.

 Appointees to the librarian series at UC shall have professional backgrounds that demonstrate a high degree of creativity, teamwork, and flexibility.
 Such background will normally include a professional degree from an ALA-accredited library and information science graduate program.
 In addition to professional competence and quality of service within the library in the primary job, advancement in the librarian series requires professional involvement and contributions outside of the library, and/or university and community service, and/or scholarly activities.
 Candidates must show evidence or promise of such contributions.